AniketKamatwar/Sales-Dashboard/README.md

    Ⅲ.Regional Hotspots:
    Prioritize California, Texas, and East Coast for expansion and market penetration.

-#Note: A detailed Insights & Recommendations report based on this analysis has been uploaded along with the dashboard for further reference.
+#Note: A detailed Insights & Suggestions report based on this analysis has been uploaded along with the dashboard for further reference.